Ir al contenido principal

 Escrito por Dunia

 In Cuba, only ETECSA—the state-owned telecom provider—sells SIM cards and mobile lines under its mobile brand, Cubacel.
-Any Cuban citizen over 18 years old who is legally able to sign contracts can own up to three mobile lines.
+Any Cuban citizen over 18 years old who is legally able to sign contracts may own 1 mobile telephone line in Cuba.

 To get started, visit the nearest ETECSA Commercial Office.